district09/check_ms_win_tasks/README.md

 11/04/2014 => New output format with outputstring to be able to see failed tasks in service history
 11/04/2014 => Added [int] to prevent decimal numbers
 24/04/2014 => Used ' -> ' to split failed and running tasks
-05/05/2014 => Test script fro better handling and checking of parameters, does not work yet...
-18/08/2014 => Made parameters non mandatory, working with TaskStruct object
+05/05/2014 => Test script for better handling and checking of parameters 18/08/2014 => Made parameters non mandatory, working with TaskStruct object
 20/08/2014 => Solved bugs with -h or --help not displaying help and cleaned up some code
 08/09/2014 => Cleaned code and updated documentation